Twostap/SRcalculator/README.md

 It has not been validated or tested and the results may not accurately reflect real-word KS projects.
 The results may be useful for planning or for the purposes of demonstrating the amount of time required for KS projects.

-Records estimates with the exception of Full-text screen records are calculated using data extracted from 7,300+ systematic reviews published in 2023 and retrieved in Scopus.
+Records estimates with the exception of full-text screen records are calculated using data extracted from 7,300+ systematic reviews published in 2023 and retrieved in Scopus.

 Full-text screen record numbers and time estimates are based on numbers provided in the following sources: